ViBES: A Conversational Agent with Behaviorally-Intelligent 3D Virtual Body: Supplementary Material

 \section{Supplementary Material}

-In this supplementary material, we provide additional details about: \begin{enumerate} \item Supplementary video for qualitative examples. \item Application cases of ViBES. \item Additional implementation details of ViBES. \item Additional details on the YouTube data processing pipeline (referenced in Sec.~4). \item Additional details on constructing conversational motion from the AMASS dataset (referenced in Sec.~4). \item Additional details on benchmark for conversational behavior (referenced in Sec.~5.1). \item Additional qualitative example of talking head generation and text-to-motion. \end{enumerate}
+In this supplementary material, we provide additional details about: \begin{enumerate} \item Supplementary video for qualitative examples. \item Application cases of ViBES. \item Additional implementation details of ViBES. \item Additional details on the YouTube data processing pipeline (referenced in Sec.~4). \item Additional details on constructing conversational motion from the AMASS dataset (referenced in Sec.~4). \item Additional qualitative example of talking head generation and text-to-motion. \end{enumerate}